 This factor addresses the soundness, quality, and effectiveness of the proposed work plan and the commitment of the applicant to sustain the proposed project activities.
-Two sub-factor requirements make up the total possible points (up to 30 points) for this rating factor.
-The SOW should reflect program tasks which the applicant expects are reasonable for completion.
+Two sub-factor requirements make up the total possible points (Up to 30 points) for Rating Factor 3: SOW, and a.
+Proposed SOW and Information Requirements (Up to 16 points).
+This sub-factor does not count toward the 10-page limit on the narrative.
+The sub-factor will be evaluated on the extent to which the applicant provides a clear detailed description of the proposed project goals/objectives, activities, and where applicable, proposed outcome measures.
+Applicants must submit a SOW narrative and a SOW chart (see Appendix A).
+Each SOW narrative and chart must be based on the specific EOI activities proposed in the organization's application.

+Maximum Points: 30

+Budget and Cost Estimates.
 If funded, the grantee is responsible for completing the SOW activities agreed upon during negotiations.

-(a) Proposed SOW and Information Requirements (Up to 16 points).
-This sub-factor does not count toward the 10-page limit under this rating factor.
-Each applicant should complete a detailed SOW narrative and chart.
-The SOW narrative sub-factor will be evaluated on the extent to which the applicant provides a clear, detailed description of the proposed project goals/objectives, activities, and where applicable, proposed outcome measures.

-- The proposed SOW narrative should identify quantifiable project goals and describe how those goals are related to each of the specific needs identified in Rating Factor 2 "Need/Extent of Problem."
+1) The SOW narrative should identify quantifiable project goals and describe how those goals are related to each of the specific needs identified in Rating Factor 2 "Need/Extent of Problem."
 Goals are the results or outcomes the applicant aims to accomplish.
-The SOW narrative should also identify the proposed activities, specific deliverables, and anticipated outcomes consistent with the activities outlined in the required SOW chart.
-The SOW narrative must also include: a description of the continuation of existing activities or the expansion or creation of systemic investigation(s) based on prior FHIP funded activities or other fair housing enforcement activities.
-The SOW narrative must correspond with the activities outlined in the SOW chart.
-(SOW narrative - Up to 6 points) - 2.
-SOW chart (Appendix A).
+The SOW narrative should also describe the proposed activities, specific deliverables, and anticipated outcomes.
+(Up to 6 points)

+2) SOW Chart (Appendix A).
 All applicants should use the format outlined in Appendix A as an example to describe the organization's specific SOW tasks.
-The Administrative Tasks in Appendix A are standard general tasks, but the tasks may be edited to fit the applicant's specific tasks.
-Under the Program Tasks section, each applicant should complete a detailed SOW based on the specific enforcement activities proposed in the organization's application, including activities, and tasks, and proposed outcomes where applicable.
-The SOW program tasks must include complaint intake, complaint investigation, testing for fair housing violations and enforcement of meritorious claims, and describe:
+The Administrative Tasks listed in Appendix A are standard tasks, but the applicant may edit the section to fit the applicant's specific tasks, including adding additional tasks specific to the proposed project.
+Under the Program Tasks section, each applicant should complete a detailed SOW based on the specific EOI activities proposed in the organization's application, including activities, tasks, and proposed outcomes where applicable.

+The SOW chart must describe in detail:
-(i) all proposed project activities and major tasks (Up to 3 points),

-(ii) a list of team members/staff and partners as identified in Factor 1 who will be responsible and accountable for completing the task (Up to 3 points),

-(iii) the steps to complete the proposed activities required to successfully implement the proposed project (Up to 2 points), and

-(iv) the proposed outcomes where applicable under program tasks.
-(Up to 2 points)
+a) all proposed project activities and major tasks (Up to 3 points), b) a list of staff and partners as identified in Factor 1 who will be responsible and accountable for completing the task (Up to 3 points), c) the steps to successfully implement the proposed project (Up to two points), and d) the proposed outcomes where applicable (Up to 2 points).

 Applicants may receive up to six points for the submission of a complete SOW narrative and up to 10 points for a complete SOW chart.
-Applicants must submit a separate SOW for each year of the applicant organization's activities (36 months) or 5 points will be deducted from this Factor.